JM5064/composer-classifier/README.md

 Training data retreived from [Kaggle](https://www.kaggle.com/datasets/imsparsh/musicnet-dataset).

 ## Project Overview
 We used [librosa](https://librosa.org/) to turn the audio files into mel-spectrograms.
-We used a 6 layers of Convoltuional Blocks that consists of a Conv2D with relu Activation, MaxPooling2D and a Dropout layer.
+We used 6 layers of Convoltuional Blocks that consists of a Conv2D with relu Activation, MaxPooling2D and a Dropout layer.
 It is followed by a flatten, dropout and dense layer with softmax activation.

 To evaluate the model, we used K-Fold Cross-Validation Technique to help increase generalizability of the model on unseen dataset.
 We also used F1_score to see the effectiveness of the model on classification and Balanced Accuracy Score  to see how effective it is with a skewed dataset.